ChangeHow/suitup/README.md

 This name is inspired by Barney's catchphrase, Barney is a character in my favorite TV series: [How I met your mother](https://www.themoviedb.org/tv/1100-how-i-met-your-mother).

-## About this repositery
+## About this repository

-This repositery contains my personal development configurations like zsh, shell scripts... 🙌 very welcome to try it out~
+This  repository contains my personal development configurations like zsh, shell scripts... 🙌 very welcome to try it out~

 ## Easy to get started